ThemeZee/dynamic-news-lite/readme.txt

 C) Theme Options
 ===================================

-Dynamic News supports the awesome Theme Customizer for all theme settings.
+Dynamic News Lite supports the awesome Theme Customizer for all theme settings.
 Go to WP-Admin > Appearance > Customize to open the Customizer.

 ===================================